 If you have a gingerbread house mold that is quite large, this large gingerbread house with stylish frosting patterns and templates can be a sweet inspiration for you.
 Framing the first floor of the house with large trees and adding a colorful bunch of candies surrounding the house is a nice touch.
 The fluffy white frosting on the roof with confetti sprinkles creates a playful touch to the elegant frosting designs on the front of the house.

-6. Small Classic Gingerbread House Decor
+6. Classic Gingerbread House Decorations

 The classic gingerbread house-made small and compact and an excellent testament of what you can accomplish with just two simple ingredients.
 Although there are quite a few decorative flourishes, such as the hard candy and gumdrop window accents, most of the house is constructed from just clever use of frosting.
 With just a few pattern changes, you can create a diverse pattern that mirrors tiles if you only have gingerbread and icing available.
 Multi-colored candies like Sixlets make for a subtle but beautiful shingle effect that is both visually arresting and tasty as well.

-7. Pink Gingerbread House Ideas
+7. Cute Pink Gingerbread House Ideas

 A fun take on the traditional gingerbread house with more emphasis placed on the front of the house.
 Multi-colored gumdrops form a narrow little path out of the snow, bringing more focus on the frosting and candied details of the front door.
 From frosting mistletoe, peppermint centerpieces and Mike&Ike window frames; the bright pink aesthetic provides a vibrant and cheery feel that your typical gingerbread colors don’t provide.